Neuroscience and Chemistry

 I lived on a sailboat for 40 days!

-My favorite thing about Duke, as cliche as it sounds, has been the people here.
-I’ve met and learned from students (and professors) with a huge range of academic passions, perspectives, and personal backgrounds.
-Beyond that, there are SO many opportunities, both inside and outside the classroom, to choose from.
-I’m looking forward to the next four(ish) years!
+My favorite thing about being a SPIRE Fellow is having the opportunity to live with and learn alongside classmates with a huge range of academic passions, perspectives, and personal backgrounds.
+I’m looking forward to the next two years!